jchristgit/rusday/README.md

 `rusday` is a command line application intended to help you remember your friends' birthdays.
 I primarly made this project to learn Rust, but also because I've got to known a couple of awesome people through programming over the past couple months and wanted to ensure that I don't forget their birthdays.
+One may argue about the practical use of this, but I like to think that it's a nice thing.

 ### Installation
 Installation is easy thanks to `cargo`: